NaturalHistoryMuseum/dataportal-import-provision/README.md

 RUNNING
 -------

-Set up a cron to run every thursday morning (after the exports have run)
+Set up a cron to run 3am friday morning - exports are delivered throughout Thursday, and if there's an error it can be fixed on Friday

-* * * * * /usr/lib/import/bin/python /usr/lib/import/src/ke2mongo/ke2mongo/tasks/cron.py >> /var/log/crontab/ke2mongo.log 2>&1
+0 03 * * 5 /usr/lib/import/bin/python /usr/lib/import/src/ke2mongo/ke2mongo/tasks/cron.py >> /var/log/crontab/ke2mongo.log 2>&1